Nando’s spicy rice – quick, one-pot peri peri rice with lots of spices. Easily made at home in about 30 minutes.

 - Wash the grains under cold water until the water runs clear.
 Leave to drain in the sieve.

-- Chop onions, set aside.
+- Chop onions, and set aside.
 Chop garlic and pepper; set them aside together.

 - Heat the oil in a large, heavy pot.
 I prefer to use a round-shaped, large, shallow Dutch oven.